karensa11/shop-now-project/README.md

 common utility methods and annotations for the micro services, such as custom annotation for enable custom exception handling
 - **health-check** <br/>
 simple module to check if all ms are up
-####  Logic and procedures
-- **Logging and tracability** <br/>
-The micro services are traced using zipkin (via rabbitMQ notification system).
-All the transactions get's unique id from zipkin.
-All log entries from docker log are saved into a file in the file system

-- **API gateway**<br/>
-All external calls must go thru API gateway.<br/>Calls are filtered with the  sequence of filters in the gateway, and if everything is ok the call is proceeding to the requested ms. <br/>Current filters are: <br/>1) Logging filter - add log entry that associated between the retrieved session id / transaction id and the zipkin id <br/>2) Roles filter - checks if the user (authenticationId) is allowed to inoke the requested rest on the ms <br/>3) XSS filter - check requested URL, parameters and headers

-- **Security**<br/>
-Several security elements:<br/>1) Restrict access to rest based on user role via gateway filter.
-In the API gateway there is configuration file security.properties which defines what rest pattern each user type is allowed to activate (guest, user or admin)<br/>2) XSS validation - done in 2 places - request body during the JSon serialization (in the MS itself), requested URL, parameters and headers in the API gateway<br/>3) Input datatypes restrictions and validations using javax.validation.constraints.* annotations

-- **Database**<br/>
-Fow now, each ms has its own database with 1-2 tables. <br/>Database implemented using H2 database, and its using in-memory database (once the server restarted, database changes vanished). <br/>The tables each having initial data for testing proposes, which is loaded from file data.sql
 ## Deeper View
 ### Micro services elements
 - **Main class - running <em>SpringApplication</em>**<br/>